Deepfakes.

 - Deepfakes:* AI-generated and AI-manipulated photos, videos, or audio that depict someone in explicit or compromising situations without their consent.

-- Revenge Porn: Sharing real intimate photos or videos without the subject’s consent, often as retaliation or blackmail.
+- Revenge porn: Sharing real intimate photos or videos without the subject’s consent, often as retaliation or blackmail.
+Despite the term, "revenge porn" is NOT pornography.
+It is abuse.

 - Sextortion: Using threats to distribute intimate content to coerce victims into sharing more photos or videos, money, or personal favors.